awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53resolver-resolverrule.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Name`  <a name="cfn-route53resolver-resolverrule-name"></a>
-The name for the resolver rule, which you specified when you created the resolver rule\.
+The name for the Resolver rule, which you specified when you created the Resolver rule\.
 *Required*: No
 *Type*: String
 *Maximum*: `64`